Pyritium/Pyritium/README.md

 ### 🧰 C++

-- **1 year of experience**: I spent a year learning the subtleties underlying C++, polishing my skills through real projects and coding difficulties, mainly all self projects.
+- **3 year of experience**: I spent a year learning the subtleties underlying C++, polishing my skills through real projects and coding difficulties, mainly all self projects.

-- **Intermediate**: My grasp of C++ allows me to write efficient and optimized code.
+- **Advanced**: My grasp of C++ allows me to write efficient and optimized code.
 I'm comfortable with various features of the language and am always eager to dive deeper, and to learn more.

 ### 🌑 Lua